What Will Happen to My Social Security if the Government Shuts Down?

 Nonetheless, a potential problem could emerge if there are delays or disturbances in redeeming the bonds held by Social Security for its funds.
 Or if there are not enough Social Security Administration employees available to process the payments.

-If the debt ceiling is not raised before funds run out, a default could affect many programs that are relied on to supplement Social Security payments like SNAP benefits causing further disruption to benefit recipients.
+If the debt ceiling is not raised before funds run out, a default could affect many programs relied on to supplement Social Security payments like SNAP benefits causing further disruption to benefit recipients.

 The Takeaway

-Unfortunately, due to the current trend of Congress only approving short-term stop-gap measures instead of long-term spending bills, the threat of a government shut down is now a common occurrence.
+Unfortunately, due to the current trend of Congress only approving short-term stop-gap measures instead of long-term spending bills, the threat of a government shutdown is now a common occurrence.

 Whenever a threat of a shutdown looms, I monitor the situation by checking Social Security's contingency plan often.